Using Microsoft Entra application proxy to publish on-premises apps for remote users

 You can monitor the Application Proxy version history page to be notified when updates have been released by subscribing to its RSS feed.

 Each Application Proxy connector is assigned to a connector group.
 Connectors in the same connector group act as a single unit for high availability and load balancing.
-You can create new groups, assign connectors to them in the Azure portal, then assign specific connectors to serve specific applications.
+You can create new groups, assign connectors to them in the Microsoft Entra admin center, then assign specific connectors to serve specific applications.
 It's recommended to have at least two connectors in each connector group for high availability.

 Connector groups are useful when you need to support the following scenarios: